GauravK1997/Face-Mask-Detection/README.md

 ## About the Project

-### The Project is built in order to detect whether a person is wearing a mask or not
+### The Project is built in order to detect whether a person is Wearing a Mask or Not
+---
 ## A glimpse of the Project

 ### 1) If a person is Wearing a Mask